rebelsky/csc301-new/_assignments/assignment06.md

 You are also free to make other optimizations.
 For example, you might

 * Consider identifying reverse-sorted sequences and how to process them quickly.
 * Look at ways to improve individual lines of code.
 * Incorporate other stable mechanisms for sorting.
+* Find ways to avoid copying.

 You will use the provided analysis code to determine how much faster your algorithm is than the original merge sort algorithm on a variety